Shafi Ahmed: Barts X Medicine

 Ahmed is the module lead for an innovative new course at Barts and the London Medical School which aims to teach the third year medical students about future medicine and how to generate ideas to improve clinical care.
 The students are taught by digital health innovators and those involved in Medtech from the UK and US.

 Entrepreneurship

-Ahmed has been working on new technologies enhancing surgical education globally.
+Ahmed has been working on new technologies to enhance surgical education globally.
 His online videos have been watched hundreds of thousands of times, earning him the accolade of the most-watched surgeon in human history.

 He aims to teach surgery and surgical processes to thousands of students at a time using VR technology.

 Virtual Medics

 Ahmed's company Virtual Medics developed the use of wearable technology in education and clinical practice.
 This has allowed the development of a web-placed platform to stream live and interactive teaching.

 In May 2014, using Google Glass, he performed and streamed a live operation to 14 thousand students across 132 countries and 1100 cities.